tamphamdev/learn-aws-saa-c03/9.RDS Aurora Elastic cache/index.md

 - Define a subset of Aurora Instances as a Custom Endpoint
 - Example: run analytical queries on specific replicas
 - The Reader Endpoint is generally not used after defining Custom Endpoint

+### Aurora Serverless

+- Automated database instantiation and auto scaling based on actual usage
+- Good for infrequent intermittent or unpredictable workloads
+- No capacity planning needed
+- Pay per second, can be more cost-effective
 ## Elastic Cache